keithbuhler/keithbuhler.github.io/_papers/hegel-paper.md

 permalink: /hegel/
 ---

+      Hegel, look up Madison Federalist paper - Madison 10; also Language for Hegel might be a natural limit.

 "...This naturally depends on the numbers concerned." --Hegel, *Philosophy of Right*, § 270.

 ### Morality and *Rechte*: the Scale of Ethical Life